What is coronavirus SARS-CoV-2 and the COVID-19?

 The virus is mainly spread via respiratory droplets between people who are in close contact.
 These particles have different sizes, from the largest respiratory droplets to the smallest, known as aerosols.

-Respiratory droplets are generated when an unwell person coughs or sneezes.
-These secretions infect another person if they enter into direct contact with their nose, eyes or mouth.
-This is why it is important to cover your mouth with tissues or the inner elbow when coughing, and to wash hands frequently.
-This type of contagion is more likely if someone is in close contact (less than 1 metre distance) with an infected person.
+Respiratory droplets are generated when an infected person coughs or sneezes.
+These secretions can infect another person if they come into direct contact with the mucous membranes of the nose, eyes or mouth.
+Therefore, when coughing, you should cover your mouth with disposable tissues or cough into the inside of your elbow, and wash your hands frequently.

 Aerosols.
-Transmission via aerosols can occur particularly in inside spaces, places with a lot of people or where there is poor ventilation.
-If there are infected people in these spaces for a long time, the respiratory micro-drops known as aerosols can remain in the atmosphere and infect other people in the room, even if they are not particularly close to an infected person.
-This may occur in gatherings of family or friends, restaurants, exercise classes, offices or other places, especially when masks are not used, if the number of people is not limited or if the space is not properly ventilated.
-More studies are being carried out to better understand the conditions under which transmission via aerosol occurs.
+Transmission via aerosols can occur particularly in indoor spaces with a lot of people or where there is poor ventilation.
+If there are infected people in these spaces for a prolonged period, the aerosols can remain in the atmosphere and infect other people in the room, even if they are not particularly close to an infected person.
+This can occur at family or social gatherings, in restaurants, gym classes, offices or other enclosed spaces.

 People with chronic illnesses, such as heart disease, lung disease, or immunity problems.